VOLUME 14 COMPLIANCE AND ENFORCEMENT

 A. Inspector Responsibilities.

-action that will bring the individual or entity into full compliance.
+course of action that will bring the person into full compliance.

 2) In accordance with the process in